umnkunau/GraphMatch/README.md

 # GraphMatch
-GraphMatch (GM) is a scalable graph database solution for storing and searching variable resolution genotype information.
+GraphMatch (GM) is a scalable graph database solution based on Neo4j for storing and searching variable resolution genotype information supporting Patient/Donor matching for stem cell transplants.
 Performance timing remained linear with the number of edges, even at a production scale.
 In general, GM demonstrates the utility of graph databases as a flexible platform for scalable patient/donor matching solutions.